ElrieM/CI_MS2_Sudoku-Game/TESTING.md

 ### 4.1.6 User Experience testing

 #### User Story 1.
-As a Site Visitor, I want to easily navigate the website's pages from the header and footer <!-- omit from toc -->
+As a Site Visitor, I want to easily navigate the website's pages from the header and footer <!-- omit in toc -->

 1.1 Header with Navigation Bar